Startups fail not because your wallet isn’t overflowing, it’s because you still need to work on People, Place & Product – Saloni Desai

 - What’s your USP that you want clients to remember you for?

 If you do not understand your startup existence, you can’t run it around.
-And when you decide it, sticking to it is again important and do it again and again in the right direction.
+And when you decide it, sticking to it is again essential and do it again and again in the right direction.

-This is very important for a services-based startup.
+Very important for a services-based startup.
 I will say it is one of the reasons we had team issues.

 The Missing Why